 While it has helped us understand and learn a lot about the world, I believe it has also stopped us from doing justice to the beauty of nature.
 Cybernetics, by principle, is constricting.
 It brings down something big and magical under control.
 It removes a bit of that magic from it.
 It models and theorizes withing these constraints to bring an explanation to what we observe.

-Far from opening our eyes to the beauties of nature, I feel that it has also restricted us from fully appreciating what is happening in nature (I’m writing this in a state of revelation, because I’m still wrapping my head around the idea that everything we have done in ecology is inadequate and possibly only a part of the big picture).
-We are still nowhere near grasping the complexity of ecosystems.
+Far from opening our eyes to the beauties of nature, I feel that it has also restricted us from fully appreciating what is happening in nature.
+I’m still wrapping my head around the idea that everything we have done in ecology is inadequate and possibly only a part of the big picture.
+We are nowhere near grasping the complexity of ecosystems.
 We can only perceive processes by keeping many of the variables as constants.

 Even though we know more, we are nowhere near deciphering the miracles of nature.
 Cybernetics is now inbuilt in us.
 We need to simplify everything we do so that we can comprehend it.
 The habit of imagination and creativity, so integral to the minds of very young children, is being crushed by the efficiency of cybernetics.
 That, has been the biggest drawback of this simplification process.

 What do you think about this?
-Whichever filed you are in, chances are you have used this principle in your studies.
+Whichever field you are in, chances are you have used this principle in your studies.
 Share your thoughts in the comments!